Skilled Lawyer Defending Your Assault And/Or Battery Charge

 If you have been charged with assault or battery you need an aggressive attorney who can fight your case.
 A conviction for assault and/or battery could negatively impact the rest of your life.
-At Dadan Law Firm we are dedicated to providing you with competent and aggressive representation.
+At Dadan Law Firm, our founder, attorney Sasha Dadan, is dedicated to providing you with competent and aggressive representation.
 We offer a free consultation to help get you started.

 Simple Assault